-To the extent possible, based upon needs and the continued availability of funds in the Affordable Housing Trust Fund or other sources, the City will monitor the success of the pilot program and continue to support Habitat for Humanity or other local nonprofits that provide home repair and equipment grants to income-qualified households, including seniors or persons with disabilities, to improve safety, security, and comfort.
-On an ongoing basis, the City will work with nonprofit partners to publicize the program and prioritize home repairs in concentrated areas of poverty and areas with disproportionately more health, safety, and building code violations.
+To the extent possible, based upon needs and the continued availability of funds in the Affordable Housing Trust Fund or other sources and/or CDBG, the City will monitor the success of the pilot program and continue to support Habitat for Humanity or other local nonprofits that provide small home repair and equipment grants to income-qualified senior-households, including seniors or persons with disabilities, to improve safety, security, and comfort.
+The home improvement and equipment grants could include wheelchair ramps, disabled access toilets, handrails, quick releases for bars on windows, ground fault circuit interrupter outlets, smoke and carbon monoxide detectors, hand held showers, bath/shower seats, and grab bars.
+On an ongoing basis, Tthe City program will work with nonprofit partners to publicize the program and prioritize home repairs rehabilitation in concentrated areas of poverty and areas with disproportionately more health, safety, and building code violations.

-Funding Source: Affordable Housing Trust Fund
+Funding Source: Affordable Housing Trust Fund, CDBG